 email Email Me

 Frank Sellers is a trial and appellate attorney, who focuses on representing citizens and businesses in criminal investigations and prosecutions.
-Mr. Sellers maintains an active criminal trial practice, with a heavy emphasis on helping citizens accused of Driving While Intoxicated (DWI).
-When accused of DWI, citizens face a steep uphill battle, usually because of a breath or blood test that is over the legal limit.
-Mr. Sellers has convinced juries on multiple occasions to disregard high breath or blood tests, resulting in acquittals for his clients.
-Because of that Mr. Sellers has earned a reputation as a knowledgeable, skilled DWI trial lawyer.
-But Mr. Sellers has also tried numerous other types of felony and misdemeanor jury trials to verdict, most of which the jury agreed his clients were “Not Guilty.”
-In addition to trial work, Mr. Sellers focuses a smaller portion of his practice on criminal appeals and writs of habeas corpus.
+Sellers maintains an active criminal trial practice, with a heavy emphasis on helping citizens accused of Driving While Intoxicated (DWI).
+Sellers has earned a reputation as a knowledgeable, skilled trial lawyer.
+In addition to trial work, Sellers focuses a smaller portion of his practice on criminal appeals and writs of habeas corpus.
 He enjoys helping those that have been wrongfully convicted regain their freedom.

-Because of his early success, Mr. Sellers has been asked to speak to other criminal defense lawyers and judges around the state about various trial and appellate issues.
-He routinely is rated as one of the top speakers at every seminar where he is asked to speak.
-Mr. Sellers has also been elected by his local peers as the President-Elect of the Lubbock Criminal Defense Lawyer’s Association.
-And on a statewide level, he was recently selected to serve on the Board of Directors of the Texas Criminal Defense Lawyer’s Association, as one of the youngest Board members in the organization’s history.
+Because of his early success, Texas Monthly Superlawyers honored Sellers as a 2015 Rising Star.
+The National Trial Lawyers named his as one of its Top 40 Under 40.
+Sellers is frequently asked to speak to other criminal defense lawyers and judges around the state about various trial and appellate issues.
+Sellers has also been elected by his local peers as the President of the Lubbock Criminal Defense Lawyer’s Association.
+On a statewide level, he was recently selected to serve on the Board of Directors of the Texas Criminal Defense Lawyer’s Association, as one of the youngest Board members in the organization’s history.

 Texas Tech University School of Law, Lubbock, Texas